 You can find a wide variety of lentils on Amazon.

 Although lentils are pretty rich in iron, we absorb only a small percentage of it.
-Iron bioavailability of lentils is low.
-We absorb about 2.2% of iron of lentils.
+The iron bioavailability of lentils is low.
+We absorb about 2.2% of the iron in lentils.

 However, the absorption rate depends on many factors.
 For instance, people who are deficient in iron absorb much more iron than people with healthy levels.